MrWillCom/awesome/README.md

 ## TypeScript

+*   [Ellpeck/ObsidianCustomFrames](https://github.com/Ellpeck/ObsidianCustomFrames) - An Obsidian plugin that turns web apps into panes using iframes with custom styling.
+Also comes with presets for Google Keep, Todoist and more.

+*   [codse/animata](https://github.com/codse/animata) - Bring your site to life with easy to use animation & interaction code.
+Copy.
+Paste.
+Animate.

 *   [moegi-design/vscode-theme](https://github.com/moegi-design/vscode-theme) - 🌸 An elegant theme for VS Code.

 *   [subframe7536/vscode-theme-maple](https://github.com/subframe7536/vscode-theme-maple) - Colorful VSCode theme in light / dark, medium brightness and saturation